Antonito/dotfiles/README.md

 - Default shell is `fish`, with `bobthefish` theme

   - Custom command `check-update` (update applications installed with `brew`, `brew cask` and `mas`)
-  - Custom command `rarch-dev` with starts an archlinux Docker container with all my development tools (ASM, C, C++, NodeJS, Python and Go)
+  - Custom command `rarch-dev` which starts an archlinux Docker container with all my development tools (ASM, C, C++, NodeJS, Python and Go)
 - Dock is configured with `iTerm`, `Spotify`, `Chrome`, `Spark`, `Slack` and `Telegram`
 - Caprine configured with Dark mode
 - iTerm configured (fonts, key mapping)